cybercur4/Wiley-Edge/README.md

 - Reverse The Given String
 - Check Whether Email is Valid or Not.
 - Check Whether First and Last element of array is equal.
+- Check Whether 2 Strings are Anagram or Not.